top of page

 Vision for the Cluster

 At the Cluster, we strive to create an equitable learning community in which every child and family feels a sense of belonging.
-Our efforts are aligned with the DCPS Equity vision and guided by school leadership and the Peabody and Watkins Equity Team.
+Our efforts are aligned with the DCPS Equity vision and guided by school leadership and the Race, Equity, and Action Community of Helpers (REACH) .

 Equity Team

-The Peabody and Watkins Equity Team, a diverse group of caregivers and staff working to address racism, envisions an equitable, anti-racist school community in which all students, families, and staff:
+Race, Equity, and Action Community of Helpers (REACH) is a diverse group of caregivers and staff working to address racism, envisions an equitable, anti-racist school community in which all students, families, and staff:

 • are welcomed, loved, and valued;